 Unlike his later American paintings, Hopper’s elementary studies of Parisian street life don’t articulate scenes of ambiguity; his characters aren’t stranded in momentary limbo or in solitary delay.
 Produced with watercolour and ink, they do, however, reveal the young artist’s humour and his developing eye as a social observer.
 They also mirror his comment in a letter to his mother that the city encouraged “a pleasure-loving crowd that doesn’t care what it does or where it goes, as long as it has a good time.”

-In Men Seated at Café Table, Hopper casts a wry smile at the city’s inhabitants; two sharp-faced gents in flowing trench-coats and caps idle over a carafe of wine, keenly surveying their surroundings.
+In Men Seated at Café Table, Hopper casts a wry smile at the city’s inhabitants; two sharp-faced gents in flowing trench-coats and caps idle over a carafe of wine while keenly surveying their surroundings.
 Similarly, in Couple Drinking he fixates on a man and woman who look like paid-up members of the bohemian bourgeoisie.
-They are sophisticated and arty, and sit nonchalantly with their hands clutching glasses of vin rouge.
+They are arty and sophisticated, and sit nonchalantly with their hands clutching glasses of vin rouge.
 Due to the characters appearing on blank backgrounds it is impossible to determine the locations where they had been sketched.
 “Probably in the bohemian cafés and streets in and around the Saint Germain des Prés district near where he lived,” said Ottinger.

 Another notable Saint Germain des Prés spot for an apéro is Bar du Marché (also on Rue de Seine).
 To the tune of 1960s west-coast jazz, waiters in dungarees and flat caps weave the terrace serving drinks and snacks with trays aloft.
 Quirky conversation with random visitors erupts out of nowhere.
 Though if you are an observer rather than a talker, Bar du Marché is also a wonderful spot to take in the breeze and bustle of St Germain des Prés – a corner of Paris like nowhere else in the world.